Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 ### Install Node.js and enable corepack

-- Download it here: https://nodejs.org/en/download/ (for Windows use ".msi" installer)
+- Download it here: https://nodejs.org/ (for Windows use ".msi" installer)
 - Run the downloaded installer
 - Click "Next >" all the way, keeping the defaults

 - After installing it, open the Windows PowerShell **as administrator**. (search for "powershell", right-click, "Run as administrator")
   - Yes, if you are on Windows you **must** do this in PowerShell, doing it in cmd won't work
-  - If you are not on Windows, skip the next step, but
+  - If you are not on Windows, skip the next step
 - Allow running of scripts
 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser -Force
 ```
-- Use the following command to verify Node.js was installed correctly: (expected output: `v18.x.x`)
+- Use the following command to verify Node.js was installed correctly: (expected output: `v20.x.x`)
 ```
 node --version
 ```